cmadsen/vldocking/wiki/tutorial7.md

-#summary Working with heavyweight components
-#sidebar TableOfContents

-= Lesson 7 : Working with heavyweight components =
+# Lesson 7 : Working with heavyweight components

 This is the 7th and last part of the VLDocking Framework for Java Swing applications.